NVIDIA/aistore/docs/cli/bucket.md

      * ais ls s3                                           - list all s3 buckets that are present in the cluster;
      * ais ls s3 --all                                     - list all s3 buckets, both present and remote;
    with template, regex, and/or prefix:
      * ais ls gs: --regex "^abc" --all                       - list all accessible GCP buckets with names starting with "abc";
      * ais ls ais://abc --regex ".md" --props size,checksum  - list *.md objects with their respective sizes and checksums;
      * ais ls gs://abc --template images/                    - list all objects from the virtual subdirectory called "images";
      * ais ls gs://abc --prefix images/                      - same as above (for more examples, see '--template' below);
+     * ais ls gs://abc/images/                               - same as above.
    and summary (stats):
      * ais ls s3 --summary                  - for each s3 bucket in the cluster: print object numbers and total size(s);
-     * ais ls s3 --summary --all   - generate summary report for all s3 buckets; include remote objects and buckets that are _not present_
+     * ais ls s3 --summary --all            - generate summary report for all s3 buckets; include remote objects and buckets that are _not present_;
+     * ais ls s3 --summary --all --dont-add - same as above but without adding _non-present_ remote buckets to cluster's BMD.
 ```

 ## Assorted options